socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Configuration Active:
   Enables or Disables the current configuration.
 By default, it is turned off.
-  When Nextcloud makes a successful test connection it is automatically turned on.
+  When cyfrSpaces makes a successful test connection it is automatically turned on.

 Backup (Replica) Host:
-  If you have a backup LDAP server, enter the connection settings here.
-  Nextcloud will then automatically connect to the backup when the main server cannot be reached.
+  If you have a backup LDAP server, enter the connection settings here. cyfrSpaces will then automatically connect to the backup when the main server cannot be reached.
 The backup server must be a replica of the main server so that the object UUIDs match.